HackerPoet/MarbleMarcher/README.md

   - mouse/camera speed is too fast while skipping cutscenes
   - figure out why so many people get `Failed to compile vertex shader`
 - ### User Experience Improvements
-  - pre-built versions for the common operating systems and make them available as github releases (in progress)
+  - pre-built versions for the common operating systems and make them available as GitHub releases (in progress)
   - make the fractal recoloring from cheats persistent
   - more efficient anti-aliasing modes
   - toggle to always activate fast cutscenes